bigmlcom/bigmler/docs/index.rst

     bigmler --delete --ensemble-tag my_tag
     bigmler --delete --batch-prediction-tag my_tag

-You can also delete resource by date.
+You can also delete resources by date.
 The options ``--newer-than`` and ``--older-than`` let you specify a reference date.
 Resources created after and before that date respectively, will be deleted.
 Both options can be combined to set a range of dates.
 The allowed values are: